Stupa: Symbolism

 "The shape of the stupa represents the Buddha, crowned and sitting in meditation posture on a lion throne.
 His crown is the top of the spire; his head is the square at the spire's base; his body is the vase shape; his legs are the four steps of the lower terrace; and the base is his throne."

 Five purified elements

-Although not described in any Tibetan text on stupa symbolism, the stupa may represent the five purified elements:
+Although not described in any Tibetan text on stupa symbolism, the stupa may represent the five purified elements, according to Buddhism: